-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 At least 70% of all students will be at expected DRA level 50% of students are at expected DRA levels At least 70% of all students will be at grade level or above for writing 55% of students are at grade level in writing At least 5% increase in CAASPP ELA and math results N/A: School Closures
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 At least 70% of all students will be at expected DRA level 50% of students are at expected DRA levels 46% of all students attained at or above grade level results in iReady ELA End of the Year Diagnostic.
+53% of all students attained at or above grade level results in iReady ELA End of the Year Diagnostic.
+55% of all students will be at or above grade level in iReady ELA End of the Year Diagnostic At least 70% of all students will be at grade level or above for writing 55% of students are at grade level in writing 41% attained at or above grade level results in iReady Math End of the Year Diagnostic.
+42% attained at or above grade level results in iReady Math End of the Year Diagnostic.
+55% of all students will be at or above grade level in iReady Math End of the Year Diagnostic At least 5% increase in CAASPP ELA and math results N/A: School Closures 34.84% ELA and 23.53% mathematics 46.31% ELA and 34% mathematics 45% ELA and 30% in mathematics